Jesulayomy/Veda/README.md

 ## This project is built for school

-It is an attendance system that uses fingerprint verification based on a Node Microcontroller Unit with the ESP8266 SOC (System on chip).
+It is an attendance system that uses fingerprint verification based on a Arduino MCU with the ESP8266 ESP-01S SOC (System on chip).